The-Scratch-Channel/tsc-web-client/docs/development/SETUP.md

 This could take a bit.

 Finally, you can now edit the code.
 Commit your changes then make a PR.
 The dev team will look into it and decide whether to merge it or not.

+We use husky to make sure that when commiting, your code is linted automatically (the command ran before commiting is `npx eslint --fix .`).